 The stunning road with overhanging cliffs to Langada Pass in the Peloponnese

-Langada Pass is a mountain pass at an elevation of 1.316m (4,317ft) above the sea level, located in the Peloponnese region of Greece.
+Langada Pass is a mountain pass at an elevation of 1,316m (4,317ft) above sea level, located in the Peloponnese region of Greece.
 The road to the summit is one of the most scenic routes in the region.

 Langada Pass

-Tucked away on the southern part of the country, the drive has hundreds of hairpin turns and overhanging cliffs.
-As you steadily climb the dips and inclines of the mountain road you can readily enjoy a great view of the mountain and the landscape and seascape below.
-Swerving along curves that have the contours of ribbon candy, tires screech feistily.
+Tucked away in the southern part of the country, as you steadily climb the dips and inclines of the mountain road, you can readily enjoy a great view of the mountain and the landscape and seascape below.

 Pic: George Voutsas